Are you Healthy or Overweight?

 Yes, Weight Watchers works and has worked for tens of thousands of people.
 But the reason I think it works is the support group component.
 The counting calorie angle is a tactic.
 The support group is the vision.

 Support groups are where people learn to change their view and relationship with food.
 It’s where they get motivated.
 I have no empirical evidence to support this, but in my view Weight Watchers largely works because it has a strong support group element to it.
-After all, support groups help people quick drinking alcohol, smoking and using heroin … which are equally, if not more addictive commodities than food.
+After all, support groups help people quickly drinking alcohol, smoking, and using heroin… which are equally, if not more addictive commodities than food.

 Moreover, Weight Watchers provides foods for many users of that diet.
 The food provided by Weight Watchers is, by and large, reasonably healthy.
 When people stop Weight Watchers, they resort to processed foods, and even if they count the calories as they’re accustomed to doing, end up eating unhealthy, processed foods.

 The smart approach to losing weight: